-- Verify accessibility of your content in real-time, including Single Page Applications.
+- Verify the accessibility of your content in real-time, including Single Page Applications.

-- Review results and determine the impact on the business.
+- Review the results and determine the impact on the business.

-- Does not send content or data externally, so can be used for internal-only purposes.
+- Does not send content or data externally, so it can be used for internal-only purposes.

 - Tests can be run asynchronously (without blocking the UI) or synchronously.

-- Easy locating issues on the page from the results using element detector or XPath
+- Easily locate issues on the page from the results using the element highlighter or XPath

-- Provides checklist for things that can't be tested automatically.
+- Provides a checklist for things that can't be tested automatically.